SlothShino/Angelica/README.md

 # Angelica

-Angelica I made with html and css that teaches about angels.
+Angelica is a web applicattion that provides you information about angels.